htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 - HTCondor Python wheel is now available for Python 3.11 on PyPI.
   :jira:`1586`

-- macOS tarball is now being built on macOS 11.
+- The macOS tarball is now being built on macOS 11.
   :jira:`1610`

 New Features: